Brad Pitt’s journey to Neptune is intentionally emotionless in James Gray’s Ad Astra, a stunning tale of identity, self-discovery and rebirth.

 But it’s when we forget about its most superficial layer and delve into the depths of its protagonist’s mind that Ad Astra‘s meaning finally comes across, and this imperfect sci-fi thriller becomes an entirely different, much more insightful film.
 Because Ad Astra is also a beautiful story about identity and human interaction, one that gets under our skin and makes us slowly ponder upon the purpose in life.
 And, when it finally gives us an answer, it does it with the most meaningful two seconds of the entire movie – two seconds that encapsulate all the emotion the rest of the film lacked.
 And, if we look closely, it won’t be hard to find that one overwhelmingly emotional scene that changes everything, and that makes this journey worth taking.

-Ad Astra premiered at the Venice Film Festival on 29th August, 2019 and will be released worldwide on 20th September.
-Click here to head to its official website.
+Ad Astra premiered at the Venice Film Festival on 29th August, 2019 and was released worldwide on 20th September.